OptikaFX/OptikaFX-2D-Documentation/Documentation~/camera.md

 Check:

 - The camera has a `ShadowRenderQuad` component.
-- At least one shadow rug is enabled.
+- At least one shadow matte is enabled.
 - `Quad Material` is assigned.
 - Sorting Layer and Sorting Order are correct.
 - GlobalLight exists.